jhg/opaque-pointer-rs/README.md

 ## Features

-- `std`: activated by default, it is required for functions using std
+- `std`: activated by default, it is required for c-types FFI.
-- `alloc`: alternative to compile without std but some functions will not be available
+- `alloc`: required if compile without std.
-- `c-types`: it allow to use C types (like pointers to C strings) and requires std feature
+- `c-types`: FFI for C types, requires std feature.
-- `panic-if-null`: it will check if a pointer is null to panic before to use a null pointer
+- `panic-if-null`: it will check if a pointer is null to panic before to use it.

 ## Panic & unwind in FFI functions